NEW DATE AND TIME!

-The Vermont Symphony Orchestra is teaming up with Dallas-based Lightware Labs to create a projection-mapped orchestra concert.
-Projection mapping is technology that uses light and image to “map” a light projection onto a surface, turning ordinary walls and surfaces into dynamic, animated works of art.
+The Vermont Symphony Orchestra is teaming up with Dallas-based Lightware Labs to create a dynamic light and visuals show and orchestra concert.
+This technology uses light and image to “map” a light projection onto a surface, turning ordinary walls and surfaces into dynamic, animated works of art.

 Single tickets will be available via the Paramount Theatre.
 The box office is open 10am-5pm on Fridays and 10am – 3pm on Saturdays, at 36 Center Street in downtown Rutland.
 Call 802-775-0903 or visit their website at https://www.paramountvt.org.
 Main floor seats $25; balcony seats $20; student tickets $10.
 A $4 per ticket surcharge applies to all phone/internet orders.

 For accessibility information at this venue, please contact Grace Spain at 802-864-5741 or at email@example.com.